tongzhao96/cv_harris_mops/README.md

 # Detect discriminating features (which are reasonably invariant to translation, rotation, and
 # illumination) in an image and find the best matching features in another image

-#Implemntation of MOPS, HARRIS DETECTOR, DESCRIPTOR.
+#Implementation of MOPS, HARRIS DETECTOR, DESCRIPTOR.